IT in UCB

 Accessing Canvas @ UCB on Mobile Devices:

-You can access UCB Online on your mobile phone by downloading the “Bb Student” app from your device's App store.
+You can access Canvas @ UCB on your mobile phone by downloading the “Canvas” app from your device's App store.
 The App will help you stay up to date with your programme whilst on the move.
 Once downloaded, open the app, search for "University College Birmingham" and then enter your usual login details.